Podcast – Biden Wants To Censor You At The Request Of Ukraine – Tuesday, July 11

 • Personal Choice

 This novel idea is inseparable from the valued conservative ideals … freedom and liberty.
 Conservatives believe you should have the right to choose openly … always.
 Don’t like your child’s school?
 Choose another.
 Don’t want a small fuel-efficient car?
 Choose another.
 Don’t like your utility company?
 Choose another.
 Don’t want to eat health food?
 Choose another.
 Don’t like your insurance company?
 Choose another.
 Limiting that choice is an affront to the basic principles of freedom and liberty.
 Our government has limited our choices.
 We can’t pick our child’s school.
-We can’t buy insurance from another .
+We can’t buy insurance from another state.
 The government is even trying to take away our choice to eat and drive what we want.

 • Personal Responsibility